 - Complete an event planner

-- All money raised via SU Website or cash (we cannot currently process cash due to Covid) needs to be paid in to the RAG account and all expenses claimed back from the RAG account.
+- All money raised via the SU Website, SU Finance card reader or fund-raising page needs to be paid into the RAG account and all expenses claimed back from the RAG account.

 Societies and Political &Activism

 Non-UK registered Charity: The SU cannot raise funds for non-UK registered charities.
 Unfortunately, this means you need to do this as an individual and not as part of your student group.